 2012 Photos are available for viewing on the ACAA Website here (for those based inside of China) and ACAA Flickr page here (for those based outside of China).

-The 2013 Australia China Alumni of the Year Awards were held in Beijing on Saturday 2 November 2013.
+The 2013 Australia China Alumni Awards were held in Beijing on Saturday 2 November 2013.
+Some 250+ VIP alumni, senior university staff and corporate business leaders attended with the keynote dinner speech given by Mr. Mark Hutchinson, President of GE Greater China.

-The 2014 Australia China Alumni Awards are set to be held in Shanghai on Saturday 29 November 2014.
+The Awards rotate annually between Beijing and Shanghai with the 2014 Australia China Alumni Awards set to be held in Shanghai on Saturday 29 November 2014.

 If you would like more information on the Australia China Alumni Awards, please email Awards@AustChinaAlumni.org